Considerations when designing a fall protection system

 Choosing the correct fall protection system

 All roofs will require safe access for general maintenance, plant servicing or renewal, gutter cleaning, and basic general inspection.
 Therefore it is important to consider safe access to the roof.
 There are several key design considerations to help you decide what you need to evaluate and consider when designing a fall protection system for your building and which is best suited to minimise anticipated risk;

 - The competency of workers using the system.

 - The number of workers likely to use the fall protection system at any time.

-- The amount of time workers will spend connected to the fall arrest system.
+- The number of time workers will spend connected to the fall arrest system.

 - The frequency of use of the system.

-- What parts of the roof pose a potential risk e.g. fragile sections of roof, roof lights, gutters etc.
+- What parts of the roof pose a potential risk e.g. fragile sections of the roof, roof lights, gutters, etc.

 - Where are the entry and egress positions of the roof.